-Here are some ways to sort out disagreements with your school
+Here are some ways to try and sort out disagreements with your school.

 This is called Dispute Resolution.
 A Dispute is a disagreement or argument.
 A Resolution is a way to fix something.

 3 different types of dispute resolution used to sort out disagreements with schools:

 Click on the links below 👇 to find out more.

 Need help to sort out a disagreement with the school?

 If you disagree with the support you get at school, you can find out more about dispute resolution and how to use your rights from the My Rights, My Say service.

 Contact My Rights, My Say here.